hakutsuru/agile_web_dev_depot/README.md

-## Depot - Agile Web Development with Rails
+## Depot -- Agile Web Development with Rails

 Reference: "Agile Web Development with Rails (4th Edition)" for Rails 3

 Walkthrough Depot application with errata and changes for using MySQL on OS X.

+I did not wish to veer too much from the text (e.g. starting with Nginx/Phusion), but Homebrew and RVM are essential.
 ***

 ### Configuration